 While the Group has assembled an outstanding team of people, has business unit leaders that are industry veterans with exceptional track records and has a passion for serving its customers, the Group aims to continue to develop its employees worldwide in order to support its growth goals.
 The Group has implemented a disciplined operating cycle consisting of a series of annual, semi-annual and quarterly reviews of its operations.
 The Group holds strategic planning, organization review and budget meetings annually and holds semi-annual Global Product Summits, which are brain-storming sessions with its business managers and product design and development engineers.
 The Group has programs such as the Leadership Development Program which recruits high-potential graduates from top universities and focuses on training, mentoring and promoting them within the organization.
+In 2021, the Group recruited 2,031 new college graduates to the Leadership Development Program.
 The Group also provides other in-house job training to its employees and continues to offer competitive remuneration packages, discretionary share options and bonuses to eligible employees.
 The Group believes that such development and training of employees develops a universal culture of empowerment and creativity that motivates people to achieve their goals and reach their potential quickly.
 The Group expects that these highly-trained employees will, in turn, directly contribute to the Group's business, outperforming the competition and achieving positive financial results.